New HSR Reporting Thresholds Announced for 2020

 The Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) requires parties to transactions meeting certain size thresholds to make notification filings with the Federal Trade Commission and the Antitrust Division of the U.S. Department of Justice and to observe a waiting period before closing.
-On February 15, 2019, the Federal Trade Commission announced increases in the reporting thresholds under HSR.
+On January 28, 2020, the Federal Trade Commission announced increases in the reporting thresholds under HSR.
 Changes to the HSR reporting and exemption thresholds are made each year based on annual changes in the Gross National Product.
-The revised thresholds were published in the Federal Register on March 4, 2019 and will be effective on and after April 3, 2019.
-The announcement of this year’s revised thresholds was delayed due to the recent federal government shutdown.
+The revised thresholds will be effective on and after February 27, 2020 (30 days after publication in the Federal Register).

 HSR applies to acquisitions of assets, voting securities and non-corporate interests (such as LLC membership interests) and also may apply to the formation of joint ventures, corporations and non-corporate entities (such as LLCs or limited partnerships).
 The Federal Trade Commission views certain grants of an exclusive license under intellectual property rights as an acquisition of assets that would be subject to the HSR filing requirements.

 REVISED HSR REPORTING THRESHOLDS

 Under the new thresholds:

 - The basic HSR threshold applicable to most acquisitions is $94 million (up from $90 million).

 - Transactions valued in excess of $94 million but not in excess of $376 million (up from $359.9 million) are reportable if the ultimate parent entity of one party to the transaction, together with all entities it controls, has sales or assets of at least $18.8 million (up from $18 million), and the ultimate parent entity of the other party, together with all entities it controls, has sales or assets of at least $188 million (up from $180 million).